Planning a holiday in Novalja with your dog?

 Veterinary Care

-There is a veterinary clinic in Novalja, but hours may vary.
+There is a veterinary practice Vidušin in Novalja - limited hours, but available on call.
 Plan ahead if needed.

 Heat and Terrain